clicksandcodes/ccc-nginx-certbot/README.md

 This is a project to get a basic http & https healthcheck endpoint (and basic html page) running in four commands.

+It runs via a CICD file located at: `./github/workflows/clone-setup-http-https.yaml` when you git commit to the main branch (or other branch specified at the beginning of that file)

 ## Here's how to get it going, in detail.

 ### Below these instructions is a TLDR.